noyo-technologies/backend-coding-challenge/README.md

 2. Commit your code to a public Github repository and share the link to the code in an email to coding-challenge@noyo.com

 **Note: Please do not fork this repository or open a pull request with your submission against this repository.**

+### Support

+If you have any technical issues or questions about the instructions below please email coding-challenge@noyo.com and we will get back to you as soon as possible.

+## Address Segment API

 ### Overview